HarjiiBoss/northwind-customer-analysis/README.md

 ## Key Findings

-- Customer concentration is heavily weighted toward the USA and Western Europe, indicating geographic dependency.
+- USA has 13 customers, followed by Germany and France with 11 each.
+- The top five countries collectively account for 51 of 91 total customers, confirming geographic concentration.
 - Product pricing shows significant variance, with a small number of premium items skewing the overall average.
 - Revenue appears concentrated among a small group of repeat buyers.
 - 17 customers have never placed an order, representing potential revenue recovery opportunities.